Built2GSD/KWBuilt/README.md

 # KWBuilt
-This is project work with the ultimate goal of being a portfolio site.
+-- deprecated--
+This portfolio site is being replaced by built2gsd.com